Farajabad, Juybar

-Farajabad (فرج اباد, also Romanized as Farajābād) is a village in Hasan Reza Rural District, in the Central District of Juybar County, Mazandaran Province, Iran.
-At the 2006 census, its population was 31, in 10 families.
+Farajabad (فرج آباد, also Romanized as Farajābād) is a village in Hasan Reza Rural District, in the Central District of Juybar County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 31 in 10 households.
+The following census in 2011 recorded the same population.
+The 2016 census measured the population of the village as 24 people in 10 households.